Demetrius-B/Form-Validation/README.md

 # Project Instructions:
 Select a size and color.
 Fill out the shipping details.
 Review your order summary then click the checkout button.

-# Form Requirements : TODO
+# Form Requirements : DONE
 Product size or equivalent depending on your design choice (required, single size) Product color or equivalent depending on your design choice (required, single color) Name (required)